Skip to main content

 desc = "Go to my-server"

-Or the reveal command:
+Or the reveal action:

 [[mgr.prepend_keymap]]